PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: Our Contributions

-In this paper, we resolve the above issues by designing a novel ProbAbilistic Gradient Estimator (\page) described in Algorithm \ref{alg:page} for achieving optimal convergence results in nonconvex optimization.
+In this paper, we resolve the above issues by designing a simple ProbAbilistic Gradient Estimator (\page) described in Algorithm \ref{alg:page} for achieving optimal convergence results in nonconvex optimization.
 Moreover, \page is very simple and easy to implement.
-In each iteration, \page uses minibatch SGD update with probability $p$, or reuses the previous gradient with a small adjustment (at a low computational cost) with probability $1-p$ (see Line \ref{line:grad} in Algorithm~\ref{alg:page}).
+In each iteration, \page uses minibatch SGD update with probability $p_t$, or reuses the previous gradient with a small adjustment (at a low computational cost) with probability $1-p_t$ (see Line \ref{line:grad} of Algorithm~\ref{alg:page}).
+We would like to highlight the following results: